neo4j-contrib/spatial/README.md

 ~~~

 This will download all dependencies, compiled the library, run the tests and install the artifact in your local repository.
+The spatial plugin will also be created, and can be copied to your local server using instructions on the spatial server plugin below.

 ## Layers and GeometryEncoders ##